vaevictis/reaBlog/sketchnoting.md

 Speed comes from...

 ### Practice
-When I really got into photography a few years back, I shot 40000 images in about 20 months.
+When I really got into photography a few years back, I shot _fourty thousand_ images in about twenty months.
 I spent about as much time on post-processing tools as I did behind the camera.
 Photography basically became a second full time job for 6 months to a year.
 I wouldn't recommend anyone to do that, unless they wanted to become _good_ and _fast_ at producing great images.

 One of my favorite quotes, when I draw, design, photograph, or even write code (yeah, that happens), is unsurprisingly from a fantastic French author, Antoine de Saint Exupery.
 “Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.”
 As not all speakers really understand this principle, sketchnoting is a great opportunity to get rid of all the unnecessary cruft.
-In no time, you'll even be able to get your sketchnote posted on Twitter when the speaker leaves the stage.
+In no time, I even got able to get my sketchnote posted on Twitter when the speaker would leave the stage.
+Achievement unlocked.

 ### learn a few basic widgets / icons (bikablo)
 "a few of the bikablo icons"
 it's easy: U Z M O => light bulb example
 Don't rely on having a library of widgets and copy and pasting them.
 That will never be faster than knowing how to draw a set of basic symbols.
 We are faster at writing than copying and pasting words to make sentences, the same thing applies to sketching.
-Being proficient with around 30 simple symbols is pretty much all you need.
+Being proficient with around thirty simple symbols is pretty much all you need.
 If there's still doubt, my favorite tool doesn't support copy / paste.
 Problem solved.

 ### learn to filter out the important stuff
 A good talk / meeting would focus on a few key ideas.
 That's what needs to be recorded.
 Anecdotes are mostly time to cleanup what's already noted down.
 Sometime though, if an anecdote can be quickly sketched, it can make for a good memory anchor.